ShreyBiswas/GreyLiteratureClassifier/README.md

 More levels can be added for more precise models, or levels can be swapped out.

-The best candidates from each layer will be saved into `results/level-x.5`.
+The best URL candidates from each layer will be saved into `results/level-x.5.csv`, sorted by score.
+They can be viewed there.

----

-#### If Manually Building (sans docker-compose)

-- Use `pip install -r requirements.txt --extra-index-url https://pypi.nvidia.com` to install all requirements.
-- Make sure to install FastFit from [my modified repository](https://github.com/ShreyBiswas/fastfit) with fixes and improvements - `requirements.txt` has this set up, so just using it should handle this.
-- `src/scripts/workflow.ipynb` contains sample commands for each script, and can be used as a reference.
-Alternatively, run `src/scripts/workflow.sh` to set up and execute several commands at once.

 ## Building Datasets

 ### Manual Downloads

-*---> Unprocessed*
+Layer: *{} ---> Unprocessed*

 - Download Scraped Evidence from provided Excel file, containing studies and relevant evidence/classification.
 Save to `data/unprocessed/raw-grey-literature-sources.csv`.